Russian Public Opinion Research Center: Conflict (2003)

-Although VTsIOM received no budget money and funded itself with private and public sector polling contracts (grants) from the breakdown of Soviet Union in 1992 to 2003, Levada had not addressed the fact that the polling agency remained a state-owned company as a FGUP (Russian abbreviation for: Federal State Unit).
-In 2003 the Ministry of Property of the Russian Federation decided to transform FGUP VTsIOM to JSC "Russian Public Opinion Research Center", 100% share of which was to be held by the state.
+Although VCIOM received no budget money and funded itself with private and public sector polling contracts (grants) from the breakdown of Soviet Union in 1992 to 2003, Levada had not addressed the fact that the polling agency remained a state-owned company as a FGUP (Russian abbreviation for: federal state unitary enterprise).
+In 2003 the Ministry of Property of the Russian Federation decided to transform FGUP VCIOM to JSC "Russian Public Opinion Research Center", 100% share of which was to be held by the state.
 There still would have been no budget allocated for it from the state and the company was to continue its work based on financing from both private and public institutions.
-However this change was taken by Yuri Levada as an attempt to affect the outcomes of VTsIOM studies.
-As a result, the previous VTsIOM employees left the company and followed Yuri Levada to the new established non-governmental Levada Center.
+However this change was taken by Yuri Levada as an attempt to affect the outcomes of VCIOM studies.
+As a result, the previous VCIOM employees left the company and followed Yuri Levada to the new established non-governmental Levada Center.

-A young political scientist - Valery Fedorov who, as some sources note, was close to the Administration of the President of the Russian Federation headed the office.
+A young political scientist, Valery Fedorov headed the office.
+Some sources note that he was close to the Administration of the President of the Russian Federation.

-VTsIOM carried on research programs introduced by its previous staff and continued to publish the Monitoring of Public Opinion journal; in 2003 former editorial board members began publishing a new journal called the Public Opinion Herald.
+VCIOM carried on research programs introduced by its previous staff and continued to publish the Monitoring of Public Opinion journal; in 2003 former editorial board members began publishing a new journal called the Public Opinion Herald.

-There is conflicting data about response from other Russian sociologists to the breakup of VTsIOM.
+There is conflicting data about response from other Russian sociologists to the breakup of VCIOM.
 Some sources reported that every sociologist left with Levada while others claims they were silent, except for Grushin.
-The dispute over the legality of using the VTsIOM brand in sociological community ended up in 2004 The Federal Antimonopoly Service decided to give VTsIOM the full right of use of the brand "VTsIOM" and prohibited Levada-Center to use it.
+The dispute over the legality of using the VCIOM brand in sociological community ended up in 2004 The Federal Antimonopoly Service decided to give VCIOM the full right of use of the brand "VCIOM" and prohibited Levada-Center to use it.

-When asked about VTsIOM management change during his visit to Columbia University in the United States in September 2003, Russian president Vladimir Putin was supportive of the change in management.
+When asked about VCIOM management change during his visit to Columbia University in the United States in September 2003, Russian president Vladimir Putin was supportive of the change in management.

 Present role as the state's main sociological research center

 The research priorities today are political ratings, social mood indices, governmental programs, and reforms.
-VTsIOM still conducts research for the most significant Russian private and public institutions.
-New - applied and pragmatic focus of research programs is expressed in a change in its slogan - "Information for success!" instead of the former "From opinion – towards understanding".
+VCIOM still conducts research for the most significant Russian private and public institutions.
+The applied and pragmatic focus of research programs is expressed in a change in its slogan: "Information for success!" instead of the former "From opinion – towards understanding".

 Criticism

 The Center is sometimes criticized by its subjects of study.
-Gennady Zyuganov (leader of Communist Party of Russian Federation) criticized VTsIOM's objectivity when evaluating media request results of VTsIOM study on Lenin's Mausoleum stating "I think this is an unprofessional study".
-According to VTsIOM, Russians supported burying Lenin's remains in a cemetery rather than keeping them in the mausoleum.
+Gennady Zyuganov (leader of Communist Party of Russian Federation) criticized VCIOM's objectivity when evaluating media request results of VCIOM study on Lenin's Mausoleum stating "I think this is an unprofessional study".
+According to VCIOM, Russians supported burying Lenin's remains in a cemetery rather than keeping them in the mausoleum.

-According to Berlin-based bne IntelliNews, VTsIOM’s question about the 2019 Moscow protests was "subtly designed to give a result that supports the government’s point of view."
+According to Berlin-based bne IntelliNews, VCIOM’s question about the 2019 Moscow protests was "subtly designed to give a result that supports the government’s point of view."